Revolutionary United Front

 The Revolutionary United Front (RUF) was a rebel group that fought a failed eleven-year war in Sierra Leone, beginning in 1991 and ending in 2002.
 It later transformed into a political party, which still exists today.
-The three most senior surviving leaders, Issa Sesay, Morris Kallon and Augustine Gbao, were convicted in February 2009 of war crimes and crimes against humanity.
+The three most senior surviving leaders, Issa Sesay, Morris Kallon, and Augustine Gbao, were convicted in February 2009 of war crimes and crimes against humanity.

 Creation

-The RUF initially coalesced as a group of Sierra Leoneans which led National Patriotic Front of Liberia elements across the border in an attempt to replicate Charles Taylor's earlier success in toppling the Liberian government.
+The RUF initially coalesced as a group of Sierra Leoneans who led elements of the National Patriotic Front of Liberia across the Liberian border.
+Their goal was to replicate Charles Taylor's earlier success in toppling the Liberian government.

 The RUF was created by Foday Sankoh, of Temne background, and some allies, Abu Kanu, Rashid Mansaray, with substantial assistance from Charles Taylor of Liberia.
 Initially, the RUF was popular with Sierra Leoneans, many of whom resented a Freetown elite seen as corrupt and looked forward to promised free education and health care and equitable sharing of diamond revenues.
 However, the RUF developed a reputation internationally for its terrible cruelty towards the civilian population during its decade-long struggle, especially its practice of hacking off limbs to intimidate and spread terror among the population, and its widespread use of child soldiers.

 When it was first formed, the RUF put forward the slogan, "No More Slaves, No More Masters.
 Power and Wealth to the People."

-While its goal was clearly to change the government of Sierra Leone, the RUF gave little indication of what sort of government would replace it.
-The group did not advocate Marxism or any similar leftist ideology, nor did it advocate extreme nationalism or Fascism.
-It also did not claim to be a force fighting for a certain ethnic group or region.